Agree with our rating?

 Over 100 North American Bancard Complaints

 North American Bancard has been an accredited business with the Better Business Bureau since 2001.
-As of this review, the company has an “A+” rating with the BBB despite having 100 complaints filed against it in the last 36 months.
-39 complaints were related to a product or service issue, 57 stemmed from issues with billing or collections, 3 were problems with advertising or sales, and 1 concerned a delivery issue.
-Only 36 of these 100 complaints were resolved by the company to the satisfaction of the merchant.
-The remaining 64 were resolved to the dissatisfaction of the merchant or received no final response.
+As of this review, the company has an “A+” rating with the BBB despite having 105 complaints filed against it in the last 36 months.
+Only 38 of these 105 complaints were resolved by the company to the satisfaction of the merchant.
+The remaining 67 were resolved to the dissatisfaction of the merchant or received no final response.

 What Business Owners Say

-In addition to those 100 complaints, the company has also received 40 informal reviews on its BBB profile.
-34 of those reviews were negative, making only 4 positive in tone.
-The most recent negative review describes issues and a cancellation fee:
+In addition to those 105 complaints, the company has also received 35 informal reviews on its BBB profile.
+34 of those reviews were negative, making only 1 positive in tone.
+The most recent negative review calls the company a scam:

 An “F” Performance Overall